Fourth-seeded Spartans have media availability and practice in prep for Sunday's game vs. fifth-seeded Mississippi State

-Through her first seven seasons at MSU, 25 Spartans have earned All-Big Ten recognition (the most in the conference) and 36 have been named Academic All-Big Ten.
+Through her first eight seasons at MSU, 27 Spartans have earned All-Big Ten recognition (the most in the conference) and 42 have been named Academic All-Big Ten.
 A pair of Spartans have earned major Big Ten awards - Kalisha Keane was the Big Ten Player of the Year in 2010-11, following up the Sixth Player of the Year award as a junior, while Lykendra Johnson (2010-11) and Allyssa DeHaan (2009-10) were named Big Ten Defensive Players of the Year.
 DeHaan, who finished her career second all-time in NCAA history in blocked shots, and Keane were also named All-Americans following their senior seasons.
-Last season, Aerial Powers became the first Spartan freshman to earn first-team All-Big Ten honors.
+In 2013-14, Aerial Powers became the first Spartan freshman to earn first-team All-Big Ten honors.
 Powers would go on to earn first-team All-big Ten honors in 2014-15 and 2015-16, as well as being named an All-American honors both seasons.